FXinnovation/fx-docker-terraform/README.md

 If you want to run a specific version of terraform, please have a look at the other available tags.

-Our docker tags will follow the terraform release versions since there is only terraform in the container.
+Our tag will no longer follow the terraform releases, in order to know which terraform version is in what build, you can alway do a `docker inspect fxinnovation/terraform:[TAG]`.
+You'll find the details in the labels of the docker image.

 ## Usage
 ```